PokemonGoF/PokemonGo-Bot/docs/configuration_files.md

 ### Options
 [[back to top](#table-of-contents)]

-* `Address` - Address of the webserver of PokemonGo-Map. ex: `http://localhost:5000`
+* `Address` - Address of the source that provides pokemons information.
+For PokemonGo-Map, use: `http://localhost:SOME_PORT/raw_data`
 * `Mode` - Which mode to run sniping on
    - `distance` - Will move to the nearest pokemon
    - `priority` - Will move to the pokemon with the highest priority assigned (tie breaking by distance)
 * `prioritize_vips` - Will prioritize vips in distance and priority mode above all normal pokemon if set to true
-* `min_time` - Minimum time the pokemon has to be available before despawn
 * `min_ball` - Minimum amount of balls required to run task
 * `max_sniping_distance` - Maximum distance the pokemon is allowed to be caught when sniping. (m)
 * `max_walking_distance` - Maximum distance the pokemon is allowed to be caught when sniping is turned off. (m)
 * `snipe`:
    - `True` - Will teleport to target pokemon, encounter it, teleport back then catch it
    - `False` - Will walk normally to the pokemon
-* `update_map` - disable/enable if the map location should be automatically updated to the bots current location
 * `catch` - A dictionary of pokemon to catch with an assigned priority (higher => better)
 * `snipe_high_prio_only` - Whether to snipe pokemon above a certain threshold.
 * `snipe_high_prio_threshold` - The threshold number corresponding with the `catch` dictionary.